SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 - Maintain sufficient inventory of high-performing products to meet customer demand and reduce the risk of stock shortages.
 - Evaluate subscription benefits, pricing, and incentives to determine why repeat customers are not converting to subscribers.
 - Promote exclusive subscriber benefits, such as special discounts, early access to products, loyalty rewards, and enhanced shopping benefits.
+- Build pipeline aggressively in Summer to capitalize on Fall demand.

 ## Conclusion